How to Align Data in Excel (Explained in Detail)

 2.3.
 Distributed

-You will find the Distributed alignment type in both the Horizontal and Vertical sections of the Format Cells dialog box.
+The Distributed alignment type is available in both the Horizontal and Vertical sections of the Format Cells dialog box.
 This command also enables the Wrap Text feature.

 To apply the Distributed command in the Format Cells dialog box: